Kit-Wir/MATSCI465-Project/README.md

-# 01_NiW_experimental
+# Physics-Guided Automated Precipitate Detection in 4D-STEM

+## Overview

+This project develops and validates a physics-guided computational pipeline for automated second-phase (precipitate) detection in 4D-STEM diffraction datasets.

+The core idea is:

+> Use physically meaningful diffraction features (radial intensity fingerprints), combined with unsupervised learning (PCA + clustering), to identify regions with distinct scattering behavior — without manual labeling.

+The project consists of three parts:

-## Physics-Guided Unsupervised Segmentation of Experimental Ni–W 4D-STEM Data
+1. Experimental application to Ni–W 4D-STEM data
+2. Simulation-based validation with ground truth precipitates
+3. Robustness and detection-limit analysis

+Together, these form a complete computational microscopy framework.

 ---

-## Overview

-This notebook applies a physics-guided unsupervised learning pipeline to an experimental 4D-STEM dataset of a Ni–W alloy.
+# Background: What is 4D-STEM?

 4D-STEM (Four-Dimensional Scanning Transmission Electron Microscopy) records:

-- 2D probe scan positions (real space: x, y)
+- A 2D scan of probe positions over the sample (real space: x, y)
-- A full diffraction pattern at each scan position (reciprocal space: kx, ky)
+- A full 2D diffraction pattern at each scan position (reciprocal space: kx, ky)

 This produces a 4D dataset:

-(scan_y, scan_x, k_y, k_x)

-Each scan location contains a diffraction pattern encoding local structural information such as:
+Each scan location contains structural information encoded in the diffraction pattern, including:

 - Crystal orientation
 - Strain
-- Thickness
+- Thickness variations
-- Possible second phases
+- Presence of second phases or precipitates

+The challenge is extracting this information automatically and reproducibly.

 ---

+# Part 1 — 01_NiW_experimental

-## Scientific Motivation
+## Objective

-In metallic alloys, nanoscale precipitates and second phases significantly affect mechanical properties.

-However:

-- Real-space imaging may not clearly reveal them
-- Manual diffraction inspection is subjective
-- Automated physics-informed detection is needed

-This notebook explores whether unsupervised clustering of diffraction fingerprints can identify physically distinct regions without labels.
+Apply a physics-guided unsupervised pipeline to experimental Ni–W 4D-STEM data to segment regions with distinct diffraction behavior.

+This part demonstrates real-data application.

 ---

 ## Method

-### 1. Radial Fingerprint Extraction
+### 1. Radial Diffraction Fingerprints

-Each diffraction pattern is converted into a radial intensity profile:
+For each diffraction pattern:

 - Reciprocal space is divided into radial bins
-- Intensity is averaged per bin
+- Intensity is averaged within each bin
-- Profiles are normalized by total intensity
+- The profile is normalized by total intensity

+This produces a compact feature vector representing:

+Intensity vs scattering vector magnitude

-This generates a physics-based feature vector describing scattering distribution.
+This is a physics-based descriptor of scattering behavior.

 ---

 ### 2. Standardization

-Features are standardized to zero mean and unit variance.
+Features are standardized to zero mean and unit variance to remove scale bias.

 ---

-### 3. PCA (Dimensionality Reduction)
+### 3. Dimensionality Reduction (PCA)

-Principal Component Analysis is applied to:
+Principal Component Analysis (PCA) is applied to:

 - Reduce noise
 - Capture dominant diffraction variance
-- Compress features
+- Compress feature space

 ---

-### 4. Clustering
+### 4. Unsupervised Clustering

 Clustering is performed using:

 - K-means or
-- Gaussian Mixture Model (GMM)
+- Gaussian Mixture Models (GMM)

-Cluster labels are reshaped back into spatial coordinates to form segmentation maps.
+Cluster labels are mapped back to scan coordinates to produce spatial segmentation maps.

 ---

 ## Outputs

 - Mean diffraction pattern
-- Spatial segmentation map
+- Segmentation map
 - Cluster radial fingerprints

 ---

 ## Interpretation

-The segmentation map reveals spatially coherent regions with distinct diffraction behavior.
+The segmentation map identifies spatially coherent regions with distinct diffraction signatures.

 Important:

-This notebook does not claim confirmed precipitate detection in Ni–W. Instead, it demonstrates that the physics-guided pipeline identifies diffraction regimes in real experimental data.
+This notebook does not claim confirmed precipitate detection in Ni–W.

+Instead, it demonstrates:

+> The method can identify diffraction regimes in experimental data without labels.

-Validation of precipitate detection capability is performed in:
+Validation of precipitate detection capability is performed in Part 2.

-02_Synthetic_BD_validation

-Robustness analysis is performed in:

-03_Robustness_ablation# 02_Synthetic_BD_validation

-## Simulation-Validated Precipitate Detection Using Physics-Guided 4D-STEM Features

 ---

+# Part 2 — 02_Synthetic_BD_validation

-## Purpose
+## Objective

-This notebook validates whether the diffraction-based unsupervised pipeline can detect precipitates when they are known to exist.
+Validate that the pipeline can detect precipitates when they are known to exist.

-Because the experimental Ni–W dataset lacks ground truth precipitate labels, a synthetic 4D-STEM dataset is generated.
+Because experimental data lacks ground truth labels, synthetic 4D-STEM datasets are generated.

 This implements:

-- Precipitate / second-phase detection
+- (B) Precipitate detection
-- Simulation-validated framework
+- (D) Simulation-validated framework

 ---